 From an environmental and economic perspective, wasted light means wasted energy.
-Each unnecessary kilowatt-hour adds to carbon emissions and government costs.
+Each unnecessary kilowatt-hour adds to carbon emissions and municipal costs.
 With biodiversity loss and energy efficiency high on the global agenda, avoiding unnecessary light has become both an ecological and economic imperative.

-Today, limited regulations exist to address the environmental impact of ALAN, and where rules are in place, they vary widely between countries, regions, and even cities - creating inefficiencies in tackling the issue at a regional level.
+Many areas of the EU lack regulations addressing the environmental impact of ALAN, and where rules exist, they vary widely between countries, regions, and even cities - creating inefficiencies in tackling the issue at a European level.
 For example, France regulates the color, timing, and direction of lighting; some regions in Spain quantify blue light using the spectral G-index; and Italy enforces 18 different regional lighting laws.
-Cities like Singapore & Jakarta, best leverage optics & controls to efficiently light up the streets.
+Cities like London and organizations such as the ILP provide general design guidance referencing CIE environmental lighting zones to manage effects like skyglow and façade lighting - following the principle of "the right light, in the right place, at the right time, controlled by the right system."